aditya-an1l/aditya-an1l/README.md

 My interest changes and evolves with time.
 I experiment a lot with languages and tech stack, so expect this section to get updated every now and then.

-Here are few technical skills which I currently possess:
+Here are the technical skills which I currently possess:
 - **Frontend**: HTML5 / CSS3, React
 - **Backend** - Python, Lua, NodeJS
 - **Database** - MySQL